Update: ‘Release Date’ section updated.

 Mercedes EQE SUV FAQs

-What is the Mercedes EQE SUV electric release date?
+What is the Mercedes EQE SUV release date?

-The Mercedes EQE SUV is expected in the U.S. market in late-2022.
+The Mercedes EQE SUV is expected in the U.S. market in the first half of 2023.

 Which electric cars are considered Mercedes EQE SUV rivals?

-What is the estimated Mercedes EQE SUV electric price?
+What is the estimated Mercedes EQE SUV price?

 The EQE SUV could have a starting price in the region of USD 75,000.